-By Emily Hertzler
+By Elizabeth Hertzler

 Valentine's Day may be over (thank goodness), but who says that the love has to stop after February 14?
 Attract more customers, get a little publicity, and become the hottest spot in town by hosting a night of speed dating!
 Whether you own a personable cafe or an upscale dining establishment, offering this event is sure to cause a little stir in your service, and open up your restaurant to new clientele.